The number of topological generators for full groups of ergodic equivalence relations

 Using a theorem of Gaboriau (cf. theorem \ref{oefn}), we get the following corollary:

 \begin{cor}Let $\mathbb F_n\act(X,\mu)$ be a free pmp ergodic action.
 Then the minimal number of topological generators for the full group of this action is $n+1$. \end{cor}

+Theorem \ref{thethm} also yields the first examples of nonamenable equivalence relations whose full group is topologically 2-generated.
+For instance, one can use theorem VI.26.(b) of \cite{MR1728876} and see that:

+\begin{cor}If $n\geq 3$, then every free pmp ergodic action of $Sl_n(\Z)$ yields a full group whose minimal number of topological generators is $2$. \end{cor}

-Moreover, if $\mathcal R$ is an ergodic pmp equivalence relation, one can fully recover the cost of $\mathcal R$ as the infimum over topological generators of $[\mathcal R]$ of the sums of the measures of their supports (cf. theorem \ref{coutgentop}). \\
+Moreover, if $\mathcal R$ is any ergodic pmp equivalence relation, one can fully recover the cost of $\mathcal R$ as the infimum over topological generators of $[\mathcal R]$ of the sums of the measures of their supports (cf. theorem \ref{coutgentop}). \\

 Note that in 2011 Marks showed that pmp modular actions of $\mathbb F_n$ have a full group with $n+1$ topological generators (cf. corrections and updates of \cite{MR2583950}).
 The question of the number of topological generators for non ergodic aperiodic equivalence relations will be treated in a forthcoming paper, where it will be proved for instance that for free pmp actions of $\mathbb F_n$, one still has $t([\mathcal R_{\mathbb F_n}])=n+1$.